 This easy recipe for Healthy White Chocolate Macadamia Nut Cookies is healthy, gluten free, and made with simple ingredients.
 They are slightly chewy and are soft to the touch, and rival the traditional cookie.

 Healthy White Chocolate Macadamia Nut Cookies, the underdog of cookies, but definitely not the underdog in my heart.
+If you love white chocolate, you should bake my Healthy White Chocolate Peppermint Cookies next.

 Coming up with new creations for my blog literally makes me one of the happiest people in the world.
 I get to sit down and think about some of my most favorite foods and desserts from when I was a child and recreate them into something healthier but equally as enjoyable.